ReadableCode/readablecode/README.md

 - **Terminal Based Kanban Board Using Linux Commands for Manipulation:** I'm developing a terminal-based Kanban board that leverages Linux commands for manipulation.
 This project aims to streamline task management and enhance productivity by providing a seamless interface for organizing and tracking tasks.

-- **Rust and Go based data tool packs to allow for data science and analytics similar to my python libraries:** I'm working on a Go-based and a Rust-based data tool pack that enables data science and analytics professionals to leverage the Rust language.
+- **Python, Rust and Go based data tool packs to allow for data science and analytics without all the setup:** I'm working on a Go-based and a Rust-based data tool pack that enables data science and analytics professionals to leverage the Rust language.
 This initiative seeks to empower users with efficient and high-performance tools for data processing, analysis, and visualization.

 - **Sync Application for Removable Storage:** I'm developing a synchronization application tailored for removable storage.
 This application ensures seamless syncing of sensitive directories, such as Git repositories, while handling line-ending conversions, local discovery, and sync change management.
 Additionally, I'm incorporating the option to symlink externally post-sync.